lightoj-dev/problem-tutorials/dimikoj/dimik-even-odd-2/en.md

 # Dimik - Even Odd 2

-In this problem, you will be given `T` testcases.Each line of the testcases consist of an integer `n` which can be a number consisting of maximum 100 digits.We have to determine whether the number is odd or even.
+In this problem, you will be given `T` testcases.Each line of the testcase consist of an integer `n` which can be a number consisting of maximum 100 digits.We have to determine whether `n` is odd or even.

 ## Hint: You just need to handle last bit